List of Critical Role episodes: Campaign four (2025–present)

-Anthology series
+Anthology and related series

 Exandria Unlimited

 Exandria Unlimited (ExU) is an anthology series and is a spin-off of the main Critical Role series.
-The first season was originally broadcast from June 24 to August 12, 2021.
+The first season premiered on June 24, 2021.
 That season is set in the city of Emon on the continent of Tal'Dorei 30 years after Campaign One and 10 years after Campaign Two.
-The players in this season are Ashley Johnson, Robbie Daymond, Liam O'Brien, Aimee Carrero, and Matthew Mercer.
-The season's game master is Aabria Iyengar (known for other streaming shows such as Happy Jacks RPG, Dimension 20, and Saving Throw).
-Anjali Bhimani guest stars in episodes four through six.
+The season's game master is Aabria Iyengar.
 In March 2022, a two-part adventure sequel, Exandria Unlimited: Kymal, was released.
-It followed Dorian Storm returning to his friends after his time in Campaign Three.
-Daymond, Mercer, Carrero, Bhimani and Iyengar reprised their roles; Erica Lindbeck also joined the cast.

-IGN reported that "Exandria Unlimited will be considered canon within the wider Critical Role story, and 'will affect future environments and timelines across the overall lore of Critical Role.'
-So as fans await what may come from Campaign 3 of the core CR cast, Unlimited looks to offer a new vantage point into the world of Exandria".
-IGN also highlighted that "it's likely not the only such story planned; the announcement for the series teases that 'Within the world of Exandria, there are an unlimited amount of stories to be told - and we have only just begun'."

-The second season, titled Exandria Unlimited: Calamity, was broadcast from May 26 to June 16, 2022.
+The second season, titled Exandria Unlimited: Calamity, premiered on May 26, 2022.
 It follows a group of heroes from the Age of Arcanum – an age 1,500 years before the Critical Role series – who attempt to prevent the Calamity.
+The third season, titled Exandria Unlimited: Divergence, premiered on February 13, 2025; it focuses on mortals rebuilding the world after the destruction of the Calamity.
+Brennan Lee Mulligan was the game master of both the Calamity and Divergence seasons.

+The Re-Slayer's Take

+The Re-Slayer's Take is an all-ages actual play podcast set in Exandria, featuring an adventurer group that was rejected from the monster hunting group, "The Slayer's Take".
+The cast consists of Jasmine Bhullar, Jasper William Cartwright, Caroline Lux, and Jasmine Chiong, with George Primavera and Nick Williams as Dungeon Masters.
+The first season premiered on May 20, 2024; the second season premiered on September 10, 2024.

+Wildemount Wildlings

+Wildemount Wildlings is a spin-off of the main Critical Role series which premiered on April 3, 2025.
+The three episode limited series focuses on teenage campers at the Wildemount Wildlings Camp for Adventuring Kids and their two Mighty Nein camp counselors.
+The players are Eden Riegel, Aleks Le, Brennan Lee Mulligan, and Libe Barer as new characters with Marisha Ray and Ashley Johnson reprising their Campaign 2 characters, Beauregard Lionett and Yasha Nydoorin respectively.
+The gamemaster is Sam Riegel; while this series is based on the Wildemount Wildlings themed game he runs for his children and their friends, the show is aimed at adults.